Content style guide

 Contractions

-We use contractions on VA.gov.
-It supports our conversational, person-to-person voice and tone.
-Some situations might call for spelling out all the words, like in legal or warning messages, but in general, we prefer using contractions.
+We use contractions on VA.gov to support our conversational, person-to-person voice and tone.
+Some situations might call for spelling out each word, like in certain legal content.
+But in general, we use contractions.

 Like this